Tasty (Kelis album)

 Tasty is the third studio album by American singer Kelis, released on December 5, 2003, by Star Trak Entertainment and Arista Records.
 As executive producer, Kelis enlisted previous collaborators the Neptunes to produce the album, as well as new collaborators such as Raphael Saadiq, Dallas Austin, André 3000, Rockwilder, and Dame Blackmon "Grease".
 It also features guest vocals from Saadiq, André 3000, and then-boyfriend Nas.

 The album was met with positive reviews from critics, who praised its originality and viewed it as an improvement on Kelis' previous albums, Kaleidoscope (1999) and Wanderland (2001).
 Tasty debuted at number 27 on the Billboard 200 with first-week sales of 93,600 copies, earning Kelis the best sales week of her career in the United States.
 The album also became her highest-peaking album in the United Kingdom, where it peaked at number 11 on the UK Albums Chart.
 It spawned four singles: "Milkshake", "Trick Me", "Millionaire", and "In Public".

-One of the Neptunes-produced tracks on the album, "Flashback", was originally included on Wanderland, which was not initially released in North America upon release.
+One of the Neptunes-produced tracks on the album, "Flashback", was originally included on Wanderland, which was not initially released in North America.